 Created from Indian lilac (Azadirachta indica) seeds, neem oil pesticides have earned a reputation as one of the toughest natural remedies against common plant pests available.

 Even its byproduct, neem cakes, are valued for providing a combination of nutrients and systemic insecticide.

 So, does neem oil kill aphids?
 And just how effective is neem oil in fighting a war on so many fronts?

 In this article, we’ll share everything you need to know about neem oil and aphids, including how to use neem oil for aphids.

 How To Use Neem Oil To Kill Aphids

-The good news is, neem oil can kill not only aphids but also ants and even sooty mold.
+The good news is that neem oil can kill not only aphids but also ants and even sooty mold.